DashineePARMANUM/titanic-data-analysis/README.md

 ---

-This project demonstrates Data cleaning, statistical analysis, and modeling of the Titanic dataset using R, SQL, and Excel.
+This project demonstrates data cleaning, statistical analysis, and modeling of the Titanic dataset using R, SQL, and Excel.

 ---